arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-ble/content.md

 ## 2. Install the ArduinoBLE Library

 You will need to install the ArduinoBLE library in the Arduino IDE you are using.
 For this example we will use the classic Arduino IDE.
 To install the library go to : **Tools -> Manage Libararies...** type **ArduinoBLE** and click **Install**.
+Make sure you install ArduinoBLE version 1.1.3 or higher.

 ![Download the BLE library in the Library Manager.](assets/por_ard_ble_arduino_library.png?sanitize=true)